South Dakota – Day 1

 Mileage:

 My evening turned really thrilling as I closed in on the NE state line.
-By the time I hit Smith Center, I was in the middle of storms threatening tornados.
+By the time I hit the Smith Center, I was in the middle of storms threatening tornadoes.
 Thanks to a kind citizen who, unbeknownst to him, lent me his metal car port allowed me to avoid the hail though it would find me later.

 NEBRASKA STATE LINE